Skip to main content

 How National Gallery Of Art Compares

-National Gallery Of Art directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 1 points below the Arts, Culture & Humanities category average.
-The organization holds 81.2 months of operating reserves, indicating strong financial stability.
+National Gallery Of Art earns a NonprofitTruth efficiency grade of C (54/100).
+That is 2 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 2.84% of total revenue.
+The organization holds 81.2 months of operating reserves, indicating strong financial cushion.

 Financials